-ECN 322M Game Theory 9 SO
+ECN 322M Game Theory SO 🕲

-Advanced study of game theory as it applies to economics and other disciplines.
+4 cr UL Advanced study of game theory as it applies to economics and other disciplines.
 This class focuses on its numerous practical uses, such as formulating business strategy, designing online auctions, and waging war.
 ECN 322 students will conduct a topical lecture as part of their final grade.
 Students who have completed ECN 122 may not take ECN 322 for credit.
+Prereg: ECN-100 level or permission

+ECN 326 Economic Development

+🛞 SO 4 cr UL Seeks to answer the question why some countries are rich and other countries poor.
+The role of the economist in development will be examined.

 Prereq: ECN-100 level or permission

-ECN 326 Economic Development SO
+International Trade ECN 331 🗲 SO

 4 cr UL

 4 cr UL

-Seeks to answer the question why some countries are rich and other countries poor.
-The role of the economist in development will be examined.

-Prereg: ECN-100 level or permission

-ECN 331 International Trade

-4 cr UL

-Examines the exchange across international borders of goods, services and factors, and the impacts of this trade on domestic and global economies both in theory and practice.
+Examines the exchange across international borders of goods. services and factors, and the impacts of this trade on domestic and global economies both in theory and practice.
 Theories of trade are compared and contrasted to both empirical studies and histories of trade.
 Topics include free trade, commercial policy, barriers to trade, foreign investment, imperialism and political economy of trade.

 Prereq: ECN-100 level or permission

-ECN 332 International Finance
+ECN 332 International Finance SO

-4 cr UL

 Examine the principles and practical aspects of international finance.
 Theories of exchange rate determination are compared and contrasted.
 Topics include, but are not limited to: comparative advantage, arbitrage, international macroeconomics, foreign exchange issues, global money and capital markets, exchange rate forecasting and interest rate swaps.

 Prereg: ECN-100 level or permission

 ECN 340 Environmental Economics

-4 cr UL

 Survey of both theories and practices of the economics of natural resources and the environment.
 Topics include: notions of value and property, externalities, renewable and nonrenewable resources, willingness-to-pay arguments, cost-benefit analysis, natural resource policy, hazardous waste, environmental policy, sustainable development, and environmental racism and classism.
 Prereq: ECN-100 level or permission

-ECN 345 Labor Economics

 4 cr UL

 4 cr UL

 4 cr UL

+ECN 345 Labor Economics

-Survey the field of labor economics.
+SO 4 cr UL Survey the field of labor economics.
 Topics include the theory of allocation of time, life cycle theory, labor supply, theory of the firm, labor demand, wage determination, human capital theory, occupational wage differentials, and theories of labor market discrimination.

 Prereq: ECN-100 level or permission

 ECN 380 Topics in Economics

-SO 4 cr UL Selected topics in economics announced in advance.
+Selected topics in economics announced in advance.
 May be taken more than once for credit if topics are different.
 Prereq: ECN-111 or 112

 ECN 385 Economics Practicum

-Requires Junior standing or permission.
+A cr UL Requires Junior standing or permission.

 ECN 499 Economics Independent Study

-4 cr UL Under supervision, student formulates project topic, conducts research and prepares a properly documented paper presenting conclusions and support.
+HCAT 4 cr UL Under supervision, student formulates project topic, conducts research and prepares a properly documented paper presenting conclusions and support.
 Requires instructor permission.

 ECN 500 Senior Thesis

-SO Requires instructor permission.
+Requires instructor permission.